 We all know that raw, scratchy feeling in the back of the throat.
 The cause may be as simple as dry winter air, seasonal allergies, or a cold coming on.
 But sometimes the culprit is strep, a bacterial infection that can be dangerous if untreated.
-Only your doctor can make a firm diagnosis, but there are signs that you have strep and not a common sore throat.
+Only your doctor can make a firm diagnosis, but there are warning signs that you might have strep and not an average sore throat.

 Are There Cold Symptoms?

-Coughing and postnasal drip can make your throat feel bad, but they’re less likely to occur with strep.
+Coughing and postnasal drip can make your throat feel bad, but you're less likely to get them with strep.
 A virus causes the congestion, runny nose, sore throat, and other symptoms that come with a cold.

 How High Is the Fever?

 Colds sometimes cause a fever, but it's generally low grade.
-A sore throat with a fever over 101 degrees Fahrenheit raises the likelihood of strep.
-However, strep can be present even with little or no fever.
+A sore throat with a temperature over 101 F raises the likelihood of strep.
+But you can have strep even with little or no fever.

 Are the Lymph Nodes Swollen?

 How Much Does It Hurt?

 A sore throat caused by a cold can be plenty painful, but it usually goes away after a couple of days.
-Strep throat tends to be more hurt worse and hurt longer.
-The pain may be so bad, it's hard to swallow.
+Strep throat tends to hurt worse and last longer.
+The pain may be so bad that it's hard to swallow.
 In some cases, strep may cause nausea, a lack of appetite, or pain in your head and belly.

 Is There a Rash?

 One less common sign of strep is a rough, sandpaper-like rash.
 It starts on your neck and chest, then spreads to the rest of your body.
 When this happens, the infection is known as scarlet fever.
 It looks scary, but it will start to fade after a few days.
 Antibiotics can help.

 Colds and Antibiotics: Just Say No